 Some days you are just too tired to do much of anything.
 Your body is weary, your mind is filled with static.
 Your get-up-and-go took off and didn’t leave a forwarding address.
-All it would take is a simple reminder that life is still good.
+Yet, all it would take is a simple reminder that life is still good.

 That has been my life lately.
 Just yesterday I headed outside after work to help James work on some firewood, and fifteen minutes into the job I just gave out.
 Partly due to the breeze-less, humidity laden, hot afternoon; partly due to just constant days of go, go, GO with no real break.